dbt-labs/docs.getdbt.com/website/docs/docs/cloud-integrations/set-up-snowflake-native-app.md

 1. Identify the default database the environment is connecting to.
     1. Select **Deploy > Environments** from the top navigation bar.
 From the environments list, select the one that was identified in the **Semantic Layer Configuration Details** panel.
     1. On the environment's page, click **Settings**.
 Scroll to the section **Deployment connection**.
-Remember the database.
-This is the default database your environment is connecting to and also where to create the schema in.
+The listed database is the default for your environment and is also where you will create the schema.
+Save this information in a temporary location to use later on.

 1. In Snowflake, verify that your SL user has been granted permission to use Snowflake Cortex.
 This user must have the ability to read and write into this schema to create the Retrieval Augmented Generation (RAG).
 For more information, refer to [Required Privileges](https://docs.snowflake.com/en/user-guide/snowflake-cortex/llm-functions#required-privileges) in the Snowflake docs.